mtlynch/mtlynch.io/content/retrospectives/2024/10/index.md

 ## It's okay not to work

+I have what I hope is an irrational fear that I'll never be able to work again.

 ## Fuzz is in the air

 About ten yars ago, I was a security consultant and [used fuzz testing to find a serious vulnerability in VLC](https://www.nccgroup.com/us/research-blog/fuzzing-rtsp-to-discover-an-exploitable-vulnerability-in-vlc/).